-This post was inspired by several recent conversations I have had with various friends (those folks reading this will no doubt remember them).
+Several recent conversations inspired this post with various friends (those folks reading this will undoubtedly remember them).
 I will leave the edge in this post because it appears that life is pushing this one forward into the world…yes, serendipity feels to be at play here.
-So with that being said, I hope you keep an open mind if you feel that I am stepping on your toes….this post is a wake up call to anyone who is living their life through a fear based ideology.
+So with that being said, I hope you keep an open mind if you feel that I am stepping on your toes….this post is a wake-up call to anyone living their life through a fear-based ideology.
 It is time to examine your fear and start to live your life through love instead….truth, love, and…God cannot be found through fear.
 Because…well…that is not how it works.
 These things can only be found by profoundly knowing what is in one’s own heart…not through what you are told to say, do, believe.
-(I should end the post here, but I am going to unpack it anyway LOL!)
+(I should end the post here, but I will unpack it anyway, LOL!)

 So what forbidden questions am I referring to?
 Hmmmm…let’s see:

 Why are these the forbidden questions?
-Because when you ask them you no longer are conforming to all the beliefs you have been told to believe.
-You become rogue.
+Because when you ask them, you no longer conform to all the beliefs you have been told to believe.
+You become a rogue.
 You become independent.
 You become a person who has taken a step towards authenticity.
 You have begun the hero’s journey.

 I believe everyone needs to take this journey.
 The hero’s journey is the ultimate journey in faith.

 It is ok to question all of the stuff you believe.
-I have found the hardest beliefs to questions are the ones that were force fed to you by your family, community, religion.
+I have found the hardest beliefs to question are the ones that were force-fed to you by your family, community, religion.

 Obedience is not the pathway to God, enlightenment, or love.
 The pathway is through your heart…through your unique calling.

-Ask the forbidden questions.
+Ask forbidden questions.
 Find the truth in your heart.
 Drop the shackles of fear and live in love.
-Live boldly having faith in the voice inside.
+Live boldly, having faith in the voice inside.
 Exemplify that wonderful calling in your heart.

 Let me reassert: It is impossible to find love through fear.
-Love is only found through profound acceptance of the self, other person, or of the circumstance.
+Love is only found through profound acceptance of the self, other people, or of the circumstance.

-Mindlessly doing the ritual of dogma does not work if you do not know in your heart why you are there.
-I know people who faithfully go to church every Sunday out of fear on condemnation.
-How sad….
+Mindlessly doing dogma ritual does not work if you do not know in your heart why you are there.
+I know people who faithfully go to church every Sunday out of fear of condemnation.
+How sad…

 Yet I also know others who go to church because it is pure inspiration for them.
 Their heart sings there….that is what it is meant to be!!!

-The path of the authentic life is not one of conformity.
-This path, the hero’s journey, is made by developing an unbreakable relationship with the divine unmanifested in one’s heart.
+The path of an authentic life is not one of conformity.
+The hero’s journey is made by developing an unbreakable relationship with the divine unmanifested in one’s heart.
 To listen and be courageous enough to follow your own bliss.
 It is the hero’s job to stand strong in their convictions and bring forth into this world what their heart needs to create.
-The hero does not worry about judgement or condemnation.
+The hero does not worry about judgment or condemnation.
 We are deaf to the calls of fear and anger.
-We have laser focus on what matters most: Love, Learning, Creation.
-We march on not worried who follows while blissfully singing our own tune.
+We have a laser focus on what matters most: Love, Learning, Creation.
+We march on, not worried who follows while blissfully singing our own tune.